rapidsms/rapidsms/docs/topics/deployment/index.rst

 * Preparing the server(s) to run your application - :ref:`provisioning`.
 * Installing and updating your application to the server(s) - :ref:`deploying`.

+When deploying RapidSMS, you might also need to consider :ref:`telecom`.

 But even if you don't read anything else, the main things are:

 * Stop using runserver and switch over to Apache or your real server of choice.